 Btw, there are some pretty cheap/shitty wall-mount pull-up bars out there.
 Be very careful trying to be overly thrifty here.
-I’ve heard some horror stories about some of them, especially the doorway bars.
-I’ve never heard of anyone being hospitalized or anything, but the damage these things do to drywall and door frames costs a hell of a lot more to fix than the few bucks saved on the unit itself (which incidentally is also trash after it comes down.)
+I’ve heard some horror stories about some, especially the doorway bars.
+I’ve never heard of anyone being hospitalized or anything, but the damage these things do to drywall and door frames costs a hell of a lot more to fix than the couple bucks saved on the unit itself (which incidentally is also trash after it comes down.)

 Rogue P5-V Wall/Ceiling Mounted Pull-Up Bar

-The P5-V Pull-Up Bar is probably the best priced, quality pull-up bar out there (pictured above, right.)
+The P5-V Pull-Up Bar is probably the best priced, quality pull-up bar around (shown above.)
 Most of the others out there are 14-gauge steel tubing rather than 11-gauge like this one, and they’re also usually more expensive.
 The P5-V can be mounted to the ceiling or the wall, and the bar can be placed either 14″ or 22″ from the mounting point.
-This station is a great deal, and is arguably more secure than the others as it takes 8 lag bolts to install rather than the normal 4.
+This station is a good deal and is arguably more secure than the others as it takes eight lag bolts to install rather than the normal four.
 Made in the USA: $120

 Best Configuration for a Grand